microsoft/AirSim/docs/unreal_upgrade.md

 # Upgrading Unreal Engine Version

+If you are using old version of AirSim with Unreal Engine 4.14 or earlier, please use below steps to upgrade to 4.15.

 1. Windows + S and type Epic Games Launcher.
 2. Switch to Library tab on the right.
 3. Click on Add Version in Engine Versions section and select 4.15.